Visiting Your Doctor: What To Expect

 - How to give glucagon, which comes as a nasal spray, which someone could give you if your sugar falls too low and you can’t eat sugar yourself.

 - How to test your urine for ketones, if needed—generally only done if you are sick or your sugars are very high.

 - Emergency contact numbers for everyone on your team

 - The names and doses of all your medications

 - A follow-up appointment—to review all the basic and continue to adjust your treatment.
 Remember, you don’t have to learn everything all at once!
 Many diabetes teams will follow you remotely—through email or telemedicine visits, which may make it easier on you as you learn how to treat your diabetes.

 The Months Ahead

-At each future appointment, you and your doctor should be prepared to discuss:
+At each future appointment, you should:

 Admittedly, regular doctor visits, quarterly blood tests and keeping close notes on your blood glucose levels might not sound fun … but regular medical visits are key in managing T1D.
 It’s tempting to skip appointments when life gets busy, but don’t.
 Meeting with your doctor can be reassuring and motivating.

-The fact is, regular checkups and diligent tracking of your levels lead to fewer complications and will allow you to tackle this challenge with confidence.
+The fact is, regular checkups and diligent tracking of your levels lead to fewer diabetes complications and will allow you to tackle this challenge with confidence.